 Recorded in a remote spot in the old DDR, the album contains 13 songs produced by the band’s bassist Andreas Schmid and comes packaged in a beautiful sleeve featuring a painting by Tomasso Salini.
-The initial LP will be available with an embossed front cover and pressed on brown vinyl.

-It is the Nightingales’ first release since September 2023’s “Live In Balsall Heath”, an individually numbered limited edition double LP issued by Tiny Global Productions.
+It is the Nightingales’ first release since September 2023’s “Live In Balsall Heath”, a (now sold out) limited edition double LP which is an unadulterated 68 minute document of a live show that the ‘Gales played in Birmingham, augmented by guest musicians, including sax god Terry Edwards.

 The Nightingales were less busy than usual in 2024 but did play the Rockaway Beach and Green Man festivals in addition to their own headline ‘Off The Beaten Track’ tour in May, featuring gigs in some smaller, less visited towns.